Grand Commandery Alden Biesen is one of the largest and most impressive castle estates in Europe. Here’s a potted history of its 830 years.

 Call the fire brigade!

-On 8 March 1971, a fire originating in the chimney swept through the moated castle, which was burnt to the ground.
+On 8 March 1971, a fire originating in the chimney swept through the moated castle.
+It burnt to the ground.
 However, just three months later, the Belgian government upheld its earlier decision to purchase and renovate Alden Biesen.

 Today: A multi-event, multi-cultural centre